 Entrance: Free

-Located at the top of the Little Mountain, this French-built Vung Tau Lighthouse is worth a visit strolling up the mountain and immersing yourself in the most peaceful and picturesque scene of Vung Tau.
-On the way to the top, there is a cafe midway to the right side of the cliff where you can stop by to get a local coffee and enjoy the view.
+Located at the top of the Little Mountain, this French-built Vung Tau Lighthouse is worth a visit, strolling up the mountain and immersing yourself in the most peaceful and picturesque scene of Vung Tau.
+On the way to the top, there is a cafe midway to the right side of the cliff where you can stop by to get a local Vietnamese coffee and enjoy the view.
 To get to the lighthouse, book a taxi or travel by motorbike.

 Hours: 7 AM – 10 PM